meorkamalmeorsulaiman/evpn-vxlan/part-3/README.md

  group ranges:
  224.0.0.0/4
 ```
-We are not having any multicast received yet, thus the mroute cache will be empty.
+We are not having any multicast stream yet, thus the mroute will be empty.

 ## Turning on VLAN100 Endpoint